missmatsuko/JavaScript30/01 - JavaScript Drum Kit/README.md

 ## Changes made from original:
 - [x] Modify file structure so that it's a bit more organized
-- [ ] Modify markdown so that drum/key divs are buttons
+- [x] Modify markup so that drum/key divs are buttons
 - [ ] Modify styles so that highlighted styles are applied to the :active or :focus pseudo-selector instead of a 'playing' class
 - [ ] Enable clicking and tabbing/entering to play sounds as well